-- A lead provider must deliver a minimum of 50% of each learner’s apprenticeship (i.e. can only subcontract parts of the standard where specialist support is required
+- A lead provider must deliver a significant amount of each learner’s apprenticeship (i.e. can only subcontract parts of the standard where specialist support is required

 - The provider must get the employers agreement to sub-contract parts of the apprenticeship